-- 12.1 Deputations to the Committee will be permitted in accordance with the County Council's general deputation rules Part 3 Chapter 1 County Council Standing Orders May 2018 (hants.gov.uk) and without prejudice to the generality of the deputation rules in accordance with the following procedure: - 12.1.1 The total time permitted for all deputations in any one Committee meeting is one hour; - 12.1.2 Deputations may be made by the applicant; their agent; and other interested parties, including elected Members of other authorities. - 12.1.3 Deputations will be permitted to address the Committee for up to a maximum of 10 minutes. - 12.1.4 In the event that there are more than six deputations at any one meeting of the Committee, the time allowed for each deputation shall be reduced equally so as to ensure that the total time permitted for all deputations does not exceed one hour. - 12.1.5 If there are a number of interested parties in respect of a particular matter before the Committee, the Chair may request that contributions be restricted to nominated spokespersons. - 12.2 Officers shall not be permitted to make a deputation to the Committee unless: - 12.2.1 It is being made by the Officer in their personal capacity, and not as an Officer of the County Council; or - 12.2.2 it is being made by the Officer on behalf of the County Council in its capacity as the applicant or landowner to any matter being considered by the Committee.
+- 12.1 Deputations to the Committee will be permitted in accordance with the following procedure: - 12.1.1 The total time permitted for all deputations in any one Committee meeting is one hour; - 12.1.2 Deputations may be made by the applicant; their agent; and other interested parties, including elected members of other authorities. - 12.1.3 Deputations will be permitted to address the Committee for up to a maximum of 10 minutes. - 12.1.4 In the event that there are more than six deputations at any one meeting of the Committee, the time allowed for each deputation shall be reduced equally so as to ensure that the total time permitted for all deputations does not exceed one hour. - 12.1.5 If there are a number of interested parties in respect of a particular matter before the Committee, the Chair may request that contributions be restricted to nominated spokespersons. - 12.2 Officers shall not be permitted to make a deputation to the Committee unless:

-- 12.3 Officers of other authorities shall not be permitted to make a deputation to the Committee unless in a personal capacity, and not as an Officer of that other authority. - 12.4 Members from adjacent authorities or other authorities within the administrative area of the County Council are able to make a deputation to the Committee - 12.5 The Chair may in their absolute discretion extend the time permitted for deputations. - 12.6 Where pursuant to 11.4 and 11.6 the Committee has deferred an item that item will be brought back to Committee any deputation in respect of that item will be permitted to address the Committee again in accordance with the above provisions.
+- 12.2.1 It is being made by the Officer in their personal capacity, and not as an Officer of the County Council; or - 12.2.2 it is being made by the Officer on behalf of the County Council in its capacity as the applicant or land owner to any matter being considered by the Committee. - 12.3 Officers of other authorities shall not be permitted to make a deputation to the Committee unless in a personal capacity, and not as an officer of that other authority. - 12.4 Local members for other authorities are able to make a deputation to the Committee. - 12.5 The Chair may in their absolute discretion extend the time permitted for deputations. - 12.6 Where pursuant to 11.6 the Committee has deferred an item that item will be brought back to Committee any deputation in respect of that item will be permitted to address the Committee again in accordance with the above provisions.

-County Council Members wishing to address the Committee
+Local Members wishing to address the Committee

-- 12.7 A County Council Member who is not a Member of the Committee may, following notice to the Chief Executive via members.services@hants.gov.uk, request to speak.
-Such notice should be received no later than noon on the working day immediately preceding the Committee Meeting, address the Committee in their capacity as a County Council elected member for a maximum of 10 minutes.
-This time may be extended at the discretion of the Chair.
-Without prejudice to the above the Chair may permit a non-Committee Member speak where, in exceptional circumstances in the opinion of the Chair, it has not been possible for the non-Committee Member to give the required notice. - 12.8 A County Council Member who wishes to exercise their right to address the Committee should not sit with Members of the Committee, nor should they have private conversations with or pass notes to the Committee Members, as this might give the perception of undue influence. - 12.9 Any time spent by a County Council Member in addressing the Committee shall not be counted towards the total time permitted for deputations.
+- 12.7 A local Member who is not a Member of the Committee may address the Committee in their capacity as a locally elected member for a maximum of 10 minutes.
+This time may be extended at the discretion of the Chair. - 12.8 A local Member who wishes to exercise their right to address the Committee should not sit with Members of the Committee, nor should they have private conversations with or pass notes to the Committee Members, as this might give the perception of undue influence. - 12.9 Any time spent by a local Member in addressing the Committee shall not be counted towards the total time permitted for deputations.